Fighting in Sudan despite ceasefire - BBC reporter

 Fighting is continuing in parts of Sudan despite a 72-hour ceasefire largely holding.

-Speaking via phone from Omdurman, the adjoining city to the capital Khartoum, the BBC's Mohammed Osman said there was fighting near TV and radio buildings.
+Speaking via phone from Omdurman, the adjoining city to the capital Khartoum, the BBC's Mohamed Osman said there was fighting near TV and radio buildings.

 He also said there was "no fuel at all", a lack of doctors, and people struggling to access food and money.